tasneem-mazhar/tasneem-mazhar.github.io/_teaching/bracu.md

 location: "Dhaka, Bangladesh"
 ---

-As an Adjunct Lecturer at BRAC University, I am currently teaching core undergraduate courses in the Computer Science and Engineering department.
+As a Lecturer at BRAC University, I am currently teaching core undergraduate courses in the Computer Science and Engineering department.
 These include:

 ### CSE250: Circuits and Electronics